GreptimeTeam/greptimedb/grafana/README.md

 This cluster dashboard provides a comprehensive view of incoming requests, response statuses, and internal activities such as flush and compaction, with a layered structure from frontend to datanode.
 Designed with a focus on alert functionality, its primary aim is to highlight any anomalies in metrics, allowing users to quickly pinpoint the cause of errors.

+We use Prometheus to scrape off metrics from nodes in GreptimeDB cluster, Grafana to visualize the diagram.
+Any compatible stack should work too.

+__Note__: This dashboard is still in an early stage of development.
+Any issue or advice on improvement is welcomed.

 ### Configuration

-Please check the following configuration before importing the dashboard into Grafana.
+Please ensure the following configuration before importing the dashboard into Grafana.

-__Prometheus scrape config__
+__1. Prometheus scrape config__

-Assign `greptime_pod` to each target.
+Assign `greptime_pod` label to each host target.
 We use this label to identify each node instance.

 ```yml
 # example config